stefanofa/awesome/TOPICS.md

 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI GLM-4.7, DeepSeek, gpt-oss, Qwen, Gemma and other models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with GLM-4.7, DeepSeek, gpt-oss, Qwen, Gemma and other models.

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 LobeHub - an open-source, modern design AI Agent Workspace.
-Supports multiple AI providers, Knowledge Base (file upload / RAG ), one click install MCP Marketplace and Artifacts / Thinking.
-One-click FREE deployment of your private AI Agent application.

 ## ollama-webui